nspeer12/AI_CAP4630/hw4/README.md

 ## Problems 1 and 2

 Problems 1 and 2 are contained in the file hw4.ipynb.
-Problem 1 is computing convolutions and problem 2 is applying max pooling to a matrix
+Problem 1 is computing convolutions and problem 2 is applying max pooling to a matrix.

 ## Problem 3